-An extensive testing period to develop a welding solution for the unique pipeline was instigated, by Jemena and Diona P/L, the organisation engaged by Jemena to construct the 42" pipeline.
-The key criteria in the testing of equipment and consumables was: the production of high integrity/ sound welds that meet stricter quality than standard pipeline projects; developing a process that had a good production rate/day; a solution that was efficient in the size of product - not large equipment that got in the way all the time; and equipment that could stand the challenge of working in the field.
+An extensive testing period to develop a welding solution for the unique pipeline was instigated, by Jemena and Diona P/L, the organisation engaged by Jemena to construct the 42 in. pipeline.
+The key criteria in the testing of equipment and consumables were: the production of high integrity/sound welds that meet stricter quality than standard pipeline projects; developing a process that had a good production rate/day; a solution that was efficient in the size of product - not large equipment that got in the way all the time; and equipment that could stand the challenge of working in the field.

-Extensive trials were conducted with controlled wave form processes, including STT.
-Other processes included FCAW Gas Shielded, STT

-& SAW, and MMAW low hydrogen to develop the best solution.
+Extensive trials were conducted with controlled wave form processes. including STT®.
+Other processes included FCAW Gas Shielded, STT® and SAW, and MMAW low hydrogen to develop the best solution.
 "We evaluated several welding equipment waveform technologies as part of this project.
-Lincoln Electric's semi-auto/STT® with mechanised flux-cored welding was selected due to the consistency of the weld quality," said Paul Grace, Jemena's Welding Engineer.
+Lincoln Electric's semiauto/STT® with mechanised flux-cored welding was selected due to the consistency of the weld quality," said Grace.
 "The productivity was also good considering the thickness of the pipe being welded and the stringent defect assessment criteria."